distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

     Technical issues - Describes any design or implementation issues involved in satisfying this requirement.
     Dependencies with other requirements - Describes interactions with other requirements.
     Others as appropriate

+Should be able to cache the files on the client device for quick access and freeing up space on the device (desired).

 ## 4. System Architecture